yoctoproject/poky/documentation/ref-manual/classes.rst

 ``compress_doc``
 ================

-Enables compression for man pages and info pages.
+Enables compression for manual and info pages.
 This class is intended to be inherited globally.
 The default compression mechanism is gz (gzip) but you can select an alternative mechanism by setting the :term:`DOC_COMPRESS` variable.